R J Trees and Hedging Ltd Registered office The School, The Green, Biddestone, SN14 7DG, United Kingdom, Registered in GB

 Sweet chestnut is a large tree and will grow to about 35m though they are often coppiced, regrowing rapidly and producing timber every 10-12 years.
 If allowed to grow without coppicing, they develop a squat shape with downward facing branches and a relatively short trunk.
 They are very long living trees when grown in the right conditions - up to 1000 years.

-Sweet chestnut trees are susceptible to two issues - oriental chestnut gall wasp (OCGW), which is a non-stinging wasp but leaves a swelling at the leaf's central vein and where the leaf joins on to the stem (leaf nodes), and secondly chestnut blight which leaves trees with sunken and disfigured patches of bark and a sparce crown.
+Sweet chestnut trees are susceptible to two issues - oriental chestnut gall wasp (OCGW), which is a non-stinging wasp but leaves a swelling at the leaf's central vein and where the leaf joins on to the stem (leaf nodes), and secondly chestnut blight which leaves trees with sunken and disfigured patches of bark often with visible orange spores, and a sparce crown.
+The first reported sighting of Chestnut blight was in Warwickshire in 2011 and since then there have been cases from Cornwall to Kent.
 Members of the public are encouraged to identify sweet chestnut trees in their area and inspect the leaves and bark looking for signs of disease and if appropriate, report sightings of either of these issues on the following website - https://www.rhs.org.uk/science/help-our-research/check-a-sweet-chestnut